-Capitol Cellars opened in Boise, Idaho on March 4th, 2015.
+Capitol Cellars Restaurant opened in Boise, Idaho on March 4th, 2015.
 Melinda and Skip Smyser, along with daughter, Logan Smyser Griffin created a restaurant that focuses on serving high-quality, local cuisine, a world-class wine list with a full bar, in Boise’s subterranean Belgravia cellar location.
 The Belgravia, which was built in 1904, is one of Boise’s historical buildings which is reminiscent of Boise’s turn of the century elegance.
-Capitol Cellars serves Boise’s best business lunch and an elegant-upscale dinner that changes with the season’s bounty, thanks to our Executive Chef Mark Junge.
+Capitol Cellars serves Boise’s best business lunch and an elegant-upscale dinner that changes with the season’s bounty, thanks to our Executive Chef Kylan McKee.
 Capitol Cellars has a lovely patio area, which is perfect for lunch, happy hour, or dinner.
 We look forward to hosting you!

 Melinda & Skip Smyser | Owners